GURHARPARTAP-SINGH-DHALIWAL/fakebook.com/README.md

 * Liking and Commenting on a Post.

-* Add and Remove Firends.
+* Add and Remove F.R.I.E.N.D.S .

 * Search Users.

-* Chatting with other Users.
+* Chatting with other Users (Chat Engine).